Jeangowhy/opendocs/mcu/I2C_Bus_Protocol_UM10204.md

 <a id="P47"></a>

-[1] Some legacy Standard-mode devices had fixed input levels of V IL = 1.5 V and V IH = 3.0 V. Refer to component data sheets.
+[1] Some legacy Standard-mode devices had fixed input levels of VIL = 1.5 V and VIH = 3.0 V. Refer to component data sheets.
-[2] Maximum V IH = V DD(max) + 0.5 V or 5.5 V, which ever is lower.
+[2] Maximum VIH = VDD(max) + 0.5 V or 5.5 V, which ever is lower.
 See component data sheets.
-[3] The same resistor value to drive 3 mA at 3.0 V V DD provides the same RC time constant when using <2 V V DD with a smaller current draw.
+[3] The same resistor value to drive 3 mA at 3.0 V VDD provides the same RC time constant when using <2 V VDD with a smaller current draw.
-[4] In order to drive full bus load at 400 kHz, 6 mA I OL is required at 0.6 V V OL .
+[4] In order to drive full bus load at 400 kHz, 6 mA I OL is required at 0.6 V VOL .
 Parts not meeting this specification can still function, but not at 400 kHz and 400 pF.
 [5] The maximum t f for the SDA and SCL bus lines quoted in [Table 10] (300 ns) is longer than the specified maximum t of for the output stages (250 ns).
 This allows series protection resistors (R s ) to be connected between the SDA/SCL pins and the SDA/SCL bus lines as shown in [Figure 45] without exceeding the maximum specified t f .
 [6] Necessary to be backwards compatible with Fast-mode.
 [7] In Fast-mode Plus, fall time is specified the same for both output stage and bus timing.
 If series resistors are used, designers should allow for this when considering bus timing.
 [8] Input filters on the SDA and SCL inputs suppress noise spikes of less than 50 ns.
-[9] If V DD is switched off, I/O pins of Fast-mode and Fast-mode Plus devices must not obstruct the SDA and SCL lines.
+[9] If VDD is switched off, I/O pins of Fast-mode and Fast-mode Plus devices must not obstruct the SDA and SCL lines.
 [10] Special purpose devices such as multiplexers and switches may exceed this capacitance because they connect multiple paths together.

 [Table 9]: #Table-9